pub trait Publish<R>: Sealed {

 path: P,

-This function takes a single path and publishes the Atom located there, if possible.
+This function takes a single path and publishes the atom located there.

 §Return Value

-) if the Atom could not be published for any reason, e.g. invalid manifests.
+Errvariant containing aSelf::Errorif the atom could not be published for any reason (e.g., an invalid manifest).

 Dyn Compatibility§